davidrb/opqbox2/README.md

 When a power quality disturbance is detected by OPQBox, it sends a message to OPQHub that includes high resolution voltage and frequency data.

-We expect that OPQBoxes will be synchronized to within 1 millisecond through the use of NTP.
-This enables data from multiple OPQBoxes to be used to generate a global perspective on the state of the grid.
+We plant for OPQBox timestamp data to be synchronized to within 1 millisecond, though we are currently experimenting to determine the best technique to accomplish this.
+Synchronization enables data from multiple OPQBoxes to be used to generate a global perspective on the state of the grid.
 As a simple example, it can enable users to determine if their event is local to their own residence or instead grid-wide.

 # Operational requirements